did you know?

 Each local training hub is guided by an experienced educator, offering multi-professional learning, development and experience.

-The GM Training Hub is comprised of four local training hubs, with each supporting CCGs across Greater Manchester.
-Our local training hubs are as follows:
+The Greater Manchester Training Hub is comprised of four local training hubs, with each supporting CCGs across Greater Manchester.

 To support the development of effective learning environments resulting in an increase in student placements.